shahnazumer/AI-CAREER-COACH/README.md

 5. **Open**: http://localhost:8501

 ## 💡 Example Prompts
-- "Rewrite my resume for a Data Analyst role at Acme.
-Here's my experience: ..."
+- "Rewrite my resume for a Data Scientist role at Google."
-- "Generate 12 interview questions for a mid-level Product Manager."
+- "What interview questions might I face for a Product Manager role?"
-- "I'm switching from QA to Data Engineering—what’s my 90-day plan?"
+- "How do I negotiate salary as a mid-level marketing manager?"
+- "Suggest a 30-day learning plan to transition into Cloud Engineering."
-- "Draft an outreach to a recruiter at Globex for a backend role.
-Send to jane@globex.com."
+- "Draft a networking message to a recruiter at Microsoft."

 ## 🔁 Customize
 - Change the model with `GROQ_MODEL` in `.env`.